Relief in Ayodhya after judgment

 Relief appeared to be the overwhelming emotion in Ayodhya as the Supreme Court pronounced its judgment on the disputed site, allotting it for the construction of a Ram temple.
 Many lanes and bylanes were barricaded by the police, but elsewhere it was business as usual.

-In the run-up to the judgement delivered by a five-judge bench, many lanes in the town bore a deserted look.
-At homes, people sat glued to their television sets.
+In the run-up to the judgment delivered by a five-judge bench, many lanes in the town bore a deserted look.
+At home, people sat glued to their television sets.
 "Thank God," said Preeti Singh, a resident of Rikabganj, who was visiting a Durga temple with her children around the time the five-judge bench delivered the judgment in the Ram Janmabhoomi-Babri Masjid land dispute.

 At some places, people chanted "Jai Shri Ram" and burst crackers.
 Mohammed Sajid, who runs a tailoring shop, told PTI that he felt the verdict is "incomplete".
 He did not wish to elaborate.